 The Health and Safety Working Group is responsible for overseeing the implementation of, and compliance with, the Health and Safety Policy and Safety Management System.
-We undertake continuous monitoring of health and safety practices, including incidents, inspections and training tracked across the Group.
+We undertake continuous monitoring of health and safety practices, including incidents, monitoring of health and safety practices, including incidents, and training tracked across the Group.
 Legal guidance and further support is provided through local health and safety consultants who provide regulatory assurance support to the Group alongside our internal expertise.

-Ouring the year, the health and safety team have continued to prioritise the safety of the internal workforce whilst working away from the office and the management of available office space to the extent permitted by local regulations, in the context of the pandemic.
+During the year, the health and safety team have continued to prioritise the safety of the internal workforce whilst working away from the office and the management of available office space to the extent permitted by local regulations, in the context of the pandemic.
 Furthermore, the team has also worked with our contractors to ensure that work on our development sites was undertaken in a safe and compliant manner.